ON THIS PAGE

 Butter is a product that has been used for centuries.
 It is made of one natural ingredient and requires little processing.
 Contrary to popular belief, there is no evidence that saturated fat, causes any harm to human health.
 There is also no evidence that eating rich in saturated fat butter has any negative health consequences.

 Margarine, on the other hand, is a product that contains a wide variety of substances, in order to resemble butter.
-Many of these ingredients are proven to be harmful to your health in large quantities (such as trans fats or omega-6 fatty acids) and many are questionable (such as GMOs or artificially obtained additives).
+Many of these ingredients are proven to be harmful to your health in large quantities (such as trans fats or omega-6s) and many are questionable (such as GMOs or artificially obtained additives).

-To know more about the differences between butter and margarine and why we should turn to butter, see the article “Is margarine healthier than butter?”
+To know more about the differences between butter and margarine and why we should turn to butter, see the article Margarine vs Butter.

 History of margarine